How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: Did they stay together?
 Did you grow up with both of them?

-FORMAN JR: No, they didn't.
+FORMAN JR.: No, they didn't.
 They divorced when I was 7 years old.
 But I did grow up with both of them in the sense that they both remain very involved in my life.
 So my brother and I - we were raised by my mother.
 But we spent summers with my dad, and we would spend Christmas holidays with him, as well.
-And they were together in one other way, as well, which is that they never separated emotionally, in the sense that they stayed connected around us.
+And they were together in one other way, as well, which is that they stayed connected around us.
 So in my entire life - I mean, my dad has passed away now.
 My mom is still alive.
-But in my life, I never heard my dad say one bad word about my mother.
-And the reverse is true, as well.
+I never heard my dad say one bad word about my mother, and the reverse is true.

-GROSS: You talked about the Martin Luther King speech at the beginning of our interview and how frustrating you found that inspirational speech.
-It was like, Martin Luther King, like, fought and died for your freedom.
+GROSS: You talked about the Martin Luther King speech at the beginning of our interview and how frustrating you found that inspirational speech of like, Martin Luther King, like, fought and died for your freedom.
 And what are you doing with your freedom?
-You know, you're acting like a thug.
-And, therefore, you're going to pay the consequences.
-This is a speech you heard a lot of judges give to your clients when you were a public defender.
+You know, you're acting like a thug, and, therefore, you're going to pay the consequences.
 Did your father have a version of that speech that he gave you?

-FORMAN JR: So there's really - I should say there's one judge in particular that gave that speech.
-And it was - and he's the judge that I write about in the book.
-So - but you would hear kind of the - some of those themes uttered throughout the courthouse.
-But there was one who was kind of famous for that speech in particular.
-But in terms of my dad - no, that was the - maybe - you know, I hadn't thought about it until you just put the question that way.

-I mean, one of the things that was amazing about my father was he got the ways in which kind of oppression changed over time.
-So he really got how the kids that I was representing in D.C. were locked out of society and in ways - you know, in ways similar to how people were locked out of society in the Jim Crow years, even if a lot of the details were different.
+I mean, one of the things that was amazing about my father was he got the ways in which oppression changed over time.
+So he really got how the kids that I was representing in D.C. were locked out of society and in ways similar to how people were locked out of society in the Jim Crow years, even if a lot of the details were different.
 But there were also some similarities.
-And he, I think, felt that.
-And he raised us to understand that.
-So, no, he didn't have any of that speech - just the opposite, just the opposite.
+And he, I think, felt that and raised us to understand that.
+So, no, he didn't have any of that speech - just the opposite.

 GROSS: After your father left as the head of SNCC, the group considered excluding white members.
 Now, your mother was a white member of SNCC.
 Do you know if your father ever got heat for marrying a white woman?